 From the building of the Berlin Wall to analysis of German film and literature and exploring festivals, art and architecture, this course offers fascinating topics through which to develop your languages skills.

-Extend and deepen your German language skills with the support and inspiration of teachers who are passionate about this subject - including the Head of German and Dutch Studies at the University of Cambridge.
+Extend and deepen your German language skills with the support and inspiration of teachers who are passionate about this subject - including an Affiliated Lecturer in the Department of German and Dutch at the University of Cambridge.
 Learn in our newly refurbished suite of language classrooms, with access to the latest German resources.

 Our German A Level course offers exceptional preparation for studying language or linguistic courses beyond Sixth Form level.
 Covering listening, speaking, reading and writing skills, as well as grammar knowledge, the course content includes engaging topics covering different aspects of topical societal and cultural issues in Germany today.
 You will also explore Germany's role in the EU, political themes and complete an independent research project.